plantbreeding/BrAPI/Specification/BrAPI-Phenotyping/Images/README.md

 Implementation Notes

-- 'imageURL' should be a complete URL decribing the location of the image.
-There is no BrAPI call for retireiving the image content, so it could be on a different path, or a different host.
+- ''imageURL'' should be a complete URL describing the location of the image.
+There is no BrAPI call for retrieving the image content, so it could be on a different path, or a different host.

 - 'descriptiveOntologyTerm' can be thought of as Tags for the image.
 These could be simple descriptive words, or ontology references, or full ontology URI's.

 See Search Services for additional implementation details.